 - Mix the warm water with the yeast and stir to dissolve.
 Let the yeast proof for about 5 minutes.

-- Measure out the rest of the ingredients into a bowl and add the yeast mixture.
+- Measure out the rest of the ingredients in a bowl and add the yeast mixture.

 - Stir and then once all of the flour mixture is moistened place on a floured surface and knead about 5 minutes or until dough is smooth.
 You may need to add more flour as you are kneading the dough.